 First, here are the provinces with Costco locations offering $16.99 tests:

 The links are the direct links to go book online, but as I found out trying to book some in advance for my almost-free trip planned to Miami in December, it said the appointments were all taken (at least in Québec).

 In Québec, YOU HAVE TO BOOK ONLINE ONLY.
 That’s what their online appointment system is for, via Clic Santé.

 I don’t know why there are people who always want to call when something can be done online, I’ll never understand… except maybe in this case since online it says it’s full… but anyway, they still clearly say not to call.

 In other provinces, I don’t see the same note about only booking online, but I just checked very quickly.

-Because $16.99 is quite a bit cheaper than the $149 test scam at Montreal airport (YUL) for example, since it’s the very same test (note that even though Costco only accepts Mastercards, there’s a trick to earn over 5% on all your Costco purchases with the American Express Cobalt Card to get a lot more free travel).
+Obviously, $16.99 is quite a bit cheaper than the $149 test scam at Montreal airport (YUL) for example.
+Especially since it’s the very same test.
+Note that even though Costco only accepts Mastercards, there’s a trick to earn over 5% on all your Costco purchases with the American Express Cobalt Card to get a lot more free travel.